manabie-com/togo/README.md

 # D. What do I love about my solution?

-Deciding to make simple APIs that enabled us to create a user, update a user daily task limit, create task and, delete a user that completes the cycle of integration testing based on the requirements.
+Deciding to make simple APIs that enabled us to create a user, update a user daily task limit differently, create task and, delete a user that completes the cycle of integration testing based on the requirements.

 # E. What else do you want us to know about however you do not have enough time to complete?